andrew-js-wright/andrew-js-wright.github.io/_posts/2015-05-26-progressive-enhancement-angular-js-detox.markdown

 #Going Cold Turkey
-So we find ourselves in a position where we have built an application solely on JavaScript and there are some fundamental pages which simply won't work without JavaScript because the business area is so complex.
+So we find ourselves in a position where we have built an application solely on JavaScript and there are some fundamental pages which simply can't be implemented without JavaScript because the business area is so complex.
 So what do we do?

 ##Build What You Can Without JavaScript
 It seems simple but it is an important precedent to set as early as possible.
-If everyone is on board with including as many users as possible we should be doing as many user journeys as possible without JavaScript and build JavaScript enhancements in to make the application more usable.
+If everyone is on board with including as many users as possible we should be implementing as much functionality as possible without JavaScript and use JavaScript enhancements to make the application more usable.
 Lets take a look at an example.

-###Case Study
+###Example Application
-Lets say, for example, we are building an online assignment submission and grading application which needs to have the following features:
+Lets say we are building an online assignment submission and grading application for a university which needs to have the following features:

-- Authenticates users validating input
+1. Users can log in
-- Allows students to submit an assignment
+2. Students can submit an assignment
-- Teachers can use a JavaScript library to grade and annotate an assignment
+3. Teachers can use a JavaScript library to grade and annotate an assignment
-- Students can view graded and annotated assignments using JavaScript library
+4. Students can view their grade and feedback using JavaScript library

 It may seem like an obvious choice to use a JavaScript framework such as Angular because we are already dependent on JavaScript.
 If we did this however we would needlessly be excluding people who can't access JavaScript from submitting their assignments.

-It is possible therefore to make a hybrid solution where we provide the base HTML and CSS to implement the first two features and enhance them with JavaScript.
-For the second two you would bootstrap your JavaScript application as normal when the user journey required it.
+It is possible to make a hybrid solution where we provide the base HTML and CSS to implement the first two features and enhance them with JavaScript.
+For the second two you would bootstrap your JavaScript application as normal when the user required it.
+This way any student who was unable to run JavaScript is still able to submit their assignment on time.

 #Use Tools To Keep the Good Bits
 ##Web Frameworks